Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 He capped off his career by earning offensive most valuable player honors while leading Air Force to a 37-34 win over Fresno State in the Silicon Valley Classic.
 Thiessen finished the game with 99 yards rushing and 204 yards passing.

 Thiessen was a team captain as a senior, while rushing for 713 yards and 10 touchdowns and passing for 1,687 yards and 13 scores in 2000.
-On the diamond, he holds 10 Academy records (six career and four single-season), including a school-record 33-game hitting streak.
+On the diamond, he holds 10 Academy records (six career and four single-season), including a 33-game hitting streak which stood for 17 years.
+He was inducted into the Air Force Athletics Hall of Fame last spring, as part of the school’s sixth class.

 After graduation in 2001, Thiessen was a 42nd round draft pick of the Arizona Diamondbacks in 2001.
 He played in 27 games with the Yakima Bears “A” team and led the squad with a .308 batting average.
-His first military assignment was at Luke Air Force Base, Ariz., working in the fighter squadron.
+His first military assignment was at Luke Air Force Base, Ariz., working in the 62nd Fighter Squadron.

 He entered the World Class Athlete Program and played with the Lancaster Jethawks, an advanced A affiliate of the Diamondbacks in 2003.
 He hit .278 with five homers and 42 runs scored in 85 games.
 Following that season, he returned to Luke and worked in personnel.